GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 Maintainers ensure the quality and the long-term life of an open-source project.
 As such, **they tend to feel responsible for any shortcoming in the product**.
-In addition, they often do this work because they care.
+In addition, they often do this work because they care, even though it may not bring any financial support.
-But they can quickly become a converging point of anxiety-generating
+But maintaining code can quickly become filled with anxiety-generating
 feedback:

 - Code has bugs; the more code, the more bugs.
 Watching a issue tracker